equinixmetal-archive/csi-packet/README.md

 The files found in `deploy/kubernetes/` define the deployment process, which follows the approach diagrammed in the [design proposal](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/storage/container-storage-interface.md#recommended-mechanism-for-deploying-csi-drivers-on-kubernetes)

+The documentation for performing the deployment is [here](./deploy/).

 ### Packet credentials

 Packet credentials are used by the controller to manage volumes.
 They are configured with a json-formatted secret which contains